Parkkeo1/SteadyHand/DEVELOPMENT.md

 - Added some basic testing (all that I can do for this particular project) for mouse data and patterns methods.
 - Added new comments/documentation for SteadyHand code.
 - TODO: Record demo video for final presentation.

+#### May 1 - 2
+- Completed presentation using recorded demo video, link available on README.md.
+- Project complete, I'll probably continue to improve SteadyHand during the summer.